-It seems that Riot Games’ Valorant is going through another error code and this time the VAN 68 eventually disconnecting players from matchmaking and locking them out surprisingly.
-Since Valorant has released, several errors are appearing to the PC players whatsoever whether it’s the official launch or the closed beta.
+It seems that Riot Games’ Valorant is going through another error code and this time the VAN 68 eventually disconnects players from matchmaking and locks them out surprisingly.
+Since Valorant has been released, several errors are appearing to the PC players whatsoever whether it’s the official launch or the closed beta.
 Now, if you’re receiving Valorant Error Code VAN 68, check this guide.

 It’s one of the most common issues currently for the Valorant players where several reasons may take place like internet connectivity issues, Riot Games server issues, Riot Games’ Vanguard regarding issues, and more.
 Sometimes your Windows Firewall blocking and DNS server configuration can also become one of the major factors.

 - How to Fix Valorant Error Code VAN 68

 - 4. Power Cycle Your Router

 - 7. Disable IPv6 Protocol

 - 8. Try Using Mobile Data (Hotspot)